Frequently Asked Questions

 A: When a new firmware and/or software is released, by running the software the user is automatically notified of the existence of the new software which can be updated automatically by pressing the “OK” key or not updated by pressing the “Cancel” key.

-Once the initialization of the software has been completed, if there is a new firmware to be loaded in the unit, also in this case the user is automatically notified of the existence of the new firmware which can be updated automatically by pressing the “OK” key or not updated by pressing the “Cancel” key.
+Once the initialization of the software has been completed, if there is a new firmware to be loaded in the unit, also in this case the user is automatically notified of the existence of the new firmware which can be updated automatically by pressing the “Upload Now” key or not updated by pressing the “Not Now” key.

 We strongly advise against updating the software and not the firmware or vice versa not to update the software and update the firmware.